How Bank of the West Is Rewriting the Finserv Content Playbook With Sustainability Storytelling

 That’s allowed Bank of the West to tell both original reported longform stories, like this feature on the sustainable soul of hip-hop, and interactive stories, like this illustrated tribute to women in the pandemic.

 The sleek, modern design of Means & Matters was also completed through Contently’s platform and freelance network in 2020, leading to the publication’s launch in September.
-While the publication is still young, the results are promising so far.
+While the publication is still young, the results are promising so far, and its two Webby Award wins are well deserved.

 Driving results that matter